fafonse/CSVault/MATH2050/Final Project Data Summary.md

 Because of the skewed class distribution, a standard model would tend to predict the majority class and ignore bankrupt firms.
 To address this, we use **class weighting** rather than resampling:

-- We manually compute class weights separately from the predictive models, as we need several pre-pass models to pare down our feature set.
+- We manually compute class weights separately from the predictive models, as we need a pre-pass model to pare down our feature set.
+This keeps our weights consistent.

 - This approach adjusts the model’s loss function directly, rather than altering the original dataset or creating synthetic points.